tdep-developers/tdep-tutorials/04_thermal_conductivity/README.md

 ```

 By default, TDEP uses the isotope natural distribution.(tabulated in the code, taken from the symbol in infile.ucposcar).
-In case you want to specify some other distribution, you can write in the same directory the [inpute.isotopes file](https://tdep-developers.github.io/tdep/files/#infileisotopes) following the example linked here.
+In case you want to specify some other distribution, you can write in the same directory the [infile.isotopes file](https://tdep-developers.github.io/tdep/files/#infileisotopes) following the example linked here.
 ```
 1         # number of isotopes for first atom in infile.ucposcar 1 28.0855 # concentration, mass, one line per isotope